Discrete maximal operators and pinned simplices: Introduction

-The $\ell^p$ mapping properties of the maximal operators corresponding to these averages were considered in \cite{AKP} and \cite{CLM}.
-Here we establish the following particular $\ell^2$-estimates, the first non-trivial estimates of any type for such operators in dimensions lower that $d=2k+5$ when $k\geq2$.
-The stronger refined $\ell^2$ estimate (\ref{4}), in addition to implying (\ref{full}), plays a crucial role in our proof of Theorem \ref{thm1}.
+The $\ell^p$ mapping properties of the maximal operators corresponding to the multilinear averages $\MA_{\lm\Delta}$ were considered in \cite{AKP} and \cite{CLM}.
+The $\ell^2\times\cdots\times\ell^2\to\ell^2$ estimate in Corollary \ref{OldSimplex} constitutes the first non-trivial estimates of any type for this maximal operator in dimensions lower than $d=2k+5$ when $k\geq2$.